raniamhelmy/QuoteApplication/README.md

 # Quote App

-This is a simple webpage that shows many Powerfull, Meaningfull and most famous Blockbuster life quotes told by well Kwnon and Famous Authors and Public Figuers.
+This is a simple webpage that shows many Powerfull, Meaningfull and most famous Blockbuster life quotes told by well Known & Famous Authors and Public Figures.
 Quotes are generated and represented randomly on screen when a user click on a "New  Quote" Button.
-This simple project was created as a practice on HTML, CSS, Bootstrap and JS.
+This simple project was created as a practice on HTML, CSS, Bootstrap & JS.

 ## Website link